All Blacks face unthinkable rankings low if Argentina win again

 The All Blacks are staring down the possibility of a previously-unimagined low in rugby's world rankings.

-The All Blacks have rarely before suffered a prolonged run of results quite like the sequence which began last November with the 29-20 loss to Ireland.
+The All Blacks have rarely before suffered a prolonged run of results quite like the sequence that began last November with the 29-20 loss to Ireland.

-That defeat in Dublin was followed by another in Paris, two in July this year and two more in August to leave the All Blacks in a never-before position of having just two wins from their last eight tests.
+That defeat in Dublin was followed by another in Paris, two in July this year and two more in August to leave the All Blacks in the unprecedented position of having just two wins from their last eight tests.

 "New Zealand could fall to seventh in defeat if they lose by more than 15 points and Australia win.
 If Argentina and Australia both win by more than 15 points, Los Pumas will climb to fourth for the first time since Rugby World Cup 2015."